How It Works: Why I Charge A Planning Fee

-From the first time I put down on paper what I wanted Anthology Travel to become, I knew I wasn’t going to be an old-school traditional travel agent relying solely on commission.
+From the first time I put down on paper what I wanted Anthology Travel to become, I knew I wasn’t going to follow the old-school traditional travel agent model of relying solely on commission.

 A commission-only model didn’t make sense to me; in essence, it means that as a business owner, I’ve ceded almost all decision-making authority about my revenue to outside third-parties.
 If they decide to reduce or eliminate commission?
 Whoops!
 There goes my business.
 (I see you, Marriott, with your 7% commission on groups…)

 To me, commission isn’t compensation for my time, knowledge, or experience.
 Commission is an incentive provided by a wholesaler or supplier for me to book an element of a trip through them versus a different channel.
 They’re trying to drive sales, so they offer commission to agents who bring them those sales.

 Now, to be perfectly transparent, commission from hotels and other suppliers is factored into my business model - it just doesn’t represent the totality of it.
 Without that commission, in order to stay in business, I’d either have to charge very high fees or take on so much business I wouldn’t be able to provide the kind of care and attention to my clients that I prefer.